hiveeyes/arduino/libraries/TerkinData/README.rst

 Introduction
 ************

-TerkinData C++ is a convenient library for handling sensor readings.
+TerkinData C++ is a convenient library for collecting sensor readings, and for marshalling them into different output formats, like CSV, JSON, SQL, or x-www-form-urlencoded.

 It helps to decouple the sensor reading domain from the telemetry domain in a typical data logger application.
 While providing a generic interface, it can